AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - revisiting existing AI paradigms and models from the theory's perspective
 - hypothesis and cross-discipline observations derived from the theory

+## Residual
+## Checkpoint technique
+The message passing semantic ensures the recomputation of the forward passing will always yield the same result as long as the IDR representation is not changed.
+Although it is obvious and trivial to prove this property from mathematical perspective, it has significant practical implications in engineering that here is great room to explore by introducing compression techniques or other practices widely used in distributed systems and databases.

 ## revisiting existing AI paradigms and models from the theory's perspective

 ### RNN